“One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.” —Plato

 Congressman Garrett was first elected to congress in 2002,.
 He serves on the House Financial Services and Budget Committees.
 He is a member of the Financial Services Subcommittees on Capital Markets, Insurance, and Government Sponsored Enterprises; Financial Institutions and Consumer Credit; and Housing and Community Opportunity.
 He is also an active member of the Republican Study Committee.

 Having a real conservative leader serving New Jersey's 5th congressional district is quite refreshing.
 He is never afraid to stand alone in a crowd of 435 congressmen and women when fighting for our conservative principles.
 Scott has earned a 100% rating from the American Conservative Union for his efforts.
 The good congressman trounced each of the socialists that have ran against him by double digit percentage points.
-His mainstream pro-family, tax- cutting, conservative message clearly
+His mainstream pro-family, tax- cutting, conservative message clearly resonates with the voters of his district.

 Mayor Lonegan served as Mayor of Bogota for three consecutive terms in an overwhelmingly democratic town.
 He was first elected in 1995 and his last year in office was 2007.